99991/double-descent/README.md

 1. Install PyTorch, torchvision and matplotlib
 2. Run `python double_descent_mnist.py` to generate `log.json`.
 3. Run `plot_log.py` to generate `double_descent.png` and to show the resulting plot.

-#### Notes

-* The "squared loss" is probably not the same as the mean squared error over the one-hot-encoded label differences.
-Instead, the sum over the differences divided by the number of samples is more likely.
-* The train loss in the author's Figure 4 is slightly lower than the train loss in this reproduction attempt.
-* Extremely strong overfitting could possibly explain the bad test performance in the double descent region, but I was not able to find an optimizer which could overfit that much.